kstad21/cse15l-lab-reports/index.md

 - `grep -w`: display the lines that match the whole word of the pattern/string
     - example 1: with the example above, we end up with a super long file full of files that have nothing to do with rna.
 To make sure we are only displaying the file names of files that have "rna", we use the -w command to specify that we want "rna" to be the WHOLE word.
 Hopefully, we'll end up with a shorter, more tailored list of files.
 Note that this is in the working directory `technical`.
         - command: `grep -lw "rna" $(find -f .) > files-with-onlyrna.txt`
-        - output: nothing, but we get a file with the contents:
+        - output: we get a file with the contents:
             ```
             ./biomed/1471-2164-3-13.txt
             ./biomed/1471-2199-3-17.txt